 We tell you what you can expect and how long it will take.
 So we give you the average time it takes to get from point A to point B. Please note that not every case is the same, and your situation may be slightly or significantly different from what is described below.
 That said, these are good generalities.
 If you have specific questions for a car accident lawyer in Baltimore, give us a call at 800-553-8082.The Accident

-Depending on the severity of the car accident, there are some things that you may be able to do to help your case.
-Here’s a short list:
+Depending on the severity of the car crash, there are some things that you may be able to do to help your case.
+Here’s a shortlist:

 - Call the police and ambulance.

-- Take photographs: Take photographs of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have witnessed the collision.
+- Take photographs: Take pictures of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have seen the collision.

-- Get the other driver’s information: Get the other driver’s name, address, phone number, insurance company and insurance policy number.
-Ask to see his or her driver’s license information, and write down the license number, date of birth, height and weight and the address, if different from what he/she told you.
+- Get the other driver’s information: Get the other driver’s name, address, phone number, insurance company, and insurance policy number.
+Ask to see his or her driver’s license information, and write down the license number, date of birth, height, weight, and address, if different from what he/she told you.

-- Call a lawyer: It’s a good idea to get a consultation with a lawyer fairly quickly, if only so you know what the deadlines are.
+- Call a lawyer: It’s a good idea to get a consultation with an attorney fairly quickly if only so you know what the deadlines are.
 In Maryland, like all states, there are deadlines to file lawsuits and notice requirements.
-In some situations, you may have to give formal, written and technical notice to some entity (like a local city government) within 180 days (or other time period) after the accident.
-Sometimes it is hard to know if a local government or other notice-requiring entity was involved in your accident, so you should contact a lawyer to check.
+In some situations, you may have to give formal, written, and technical notice to some entity (like a local city government) within 180 days (or another period) after the accident.
+Sometimes it is hard to know if a local government or other notice requiring entity was involved in your accident, so you should contact a lawyer to check.

-- Photographs: of the scene, the cars, the drivers, witnesses, your injuries (if visible) or anything else important to the case
+- Photographs: of the scene, the cars, the drivers, witnesses, your injuries (if visible), or anything else critical to the case

 - Contact information: of everyone who was involved or witnessed the accident